 PURPOSE: In accordance with the California Environmental Quality Act (CEQA), the West Sacramento Area Flood Control Agency (WSFACA) has completed a Draft Supplemental Environmental Impact Report (EIR) addressing use of the Sacramento Regional Wastewater Treatment Plant (SRWTP) Borrow Site (proposed project) as a source of fill material for restoration of borrow sites used for construction of the Southport Sacramento River Early Implementation Project (EIP).
 The Supplemental EIR is a continuation of the Final EIR prepared for the Southport Sacramento River EIP in 2014 (2014 EIR) (State Clearinghouse No. 2011082069) and associated Subsequent EIR for the Borrow One Site prepared in 2016.
 This notice is to inform the public and interested agencies of the availability of the Draft Supplemental EIR, indicating where and how copies of the Draft Supplemental EIR can be obtained or are otherwise available for public review.

 PROJECT LOCATION AND DESCRIPTION: The SRWTP Borrow Site is located 1.5 miles east of Interstate 5 at the intersections of Dwight Road and Simms Road in unincorporated Sacramento County, California.
 The borrow site consists of surplus soil stockpiles at the southeast end of the SRWTP property.
 Soil from the SRWTP Borrow Site would be transported to borrow sites used for construciton of the Southport Sacramento River EIP, located along the Sacramento River South Levee and east of Jefferson Boulevard in the City of West Sacramento.
 Since the 2014 EIR covered restoration of borrow sites, the proposed project is limited to hauling of fill material from the SRWTP Borrow Site.
-The 2014 EIR covered importing up to 2,400,000 CY of fill material from up to 20 miles away; however, without known quantities or location, the 2014 EIR did analyze all of the impacts.
+The 2014 EIR covered importing up to 2,400,000 CY of fill material from up to 20 miles away; however, without known quantities or location, the 2014 EIR did not analyze all of the impacts.
 The 2014 EIR covered hauling to an extent from potential borrow sites within the City of West Sacramento.
 Use of the SRWTP Borrow Site requires additional hauling on roadways in the City of West Sacramento, Sacramento County, and the City of Elk Grove.
 Use of the SRWTP Borrow Site and additional hauling activities is the focus of the Draft Supplemental EIR.
 Surplus soil stockpiles proposed for use were generated from soil excavated during construction of the EchoWater Project at the SRWTP.
 Therefore, use of these stockpiles would not result in new ground disturbance.
 WSAFCA has confirmed soil is of suitable quality for the proposed project and the quantity of material needed for the proposed project–up to 600,000 CY–is available.

 ENVIRONMENTAL IMPACTS OF THE PROJECT: The preliminary conclusions of the Draft Supplemental EIR indicate that all environmental impacts associated with the proposed project are less than significant or can be mitigated to a less than significant level.
 Table 1 provides a summary of known project impacts and mitigation measures.
 The project site is not known to contain any significant hazardous waste contamination as characterized by Section 65962.5 of the Government Code.